-A study on the effects of seismic surveys on moulting long-tailed ducks in the Beaufort Sea found no effects on movement or diving behavior (Lacroix et al. 2003; cited in Jacques Whitford, 2005).
+A study on the effects of seismic surveys on moulting long-tailed ducks in the Beaufort Sea found no effects on movement or diving behavior (Lacroix et al. 2003).
 Observations made during a seismic program in the Davis Strait area showed no evidence of mortality or distributional effects on marine birds.
 Shearwaters with their heads underwater were observed within 30 m of seismic sources and did not respond.
 As a result, it is unlikely that seismic activities will have profound negative effects on seabirds of special status or their populations.